Team Human: Douglas Rushkoff and special guests

 Erik Davis is an author, award-winning journalist, podcaster, and lecturer based in San Francisco.
 His work focuses on the intersection of alternative religion, media, and the popular imagination.
 He is the author, most recently, of Nomad Codes: Adventures in Modern Esoterica, but is best known for his book TechGnosis: Myth, Magic, and Mysticism in the Age of Information, which has been translated into six languages and was recently reissued.
 He also penned a book on alternative religion in California and short critical volume on Led Zeppelin and magick.
 Erik’s essays on music, technoculture, and spirituality have appeared in dozens of books and academic collections.
 Davis has contributed to scores of publications, and has been interviewed by CNN, the BBC, public radio, and the New York Times.
 Every week, he explores the “cultures of consciousness” on his long-running podcast Expanding Mind, on the Progressive Radio Network.
 He recently earned his PhD in religious studies at Rice University.
 His next book, High Weirdness: Drugs, Visions, and Esoterica in the Seventies, will be out next year.

-Lauren McCarthy is an artist based in Los Angeles and Brooklyn whose work explores social and technological systems for being a person and interacting with other people.
-She makes software, performances, videos, and other things on the internet.
-She is the creator of p5.js.
-Lauren has exhibited at Ars Electronica, Conflux Festival, SIGGRAPH, LACMA, Onassis Cultural Center, IDFA DocLab, and the Japan Media Arts Festival, and worked on installations for the London Eye and the US Holocaust Memorial Museum.
-She holds an MFA from UCLA and a BS Computer Science and BS Art and Design from MIT.
-She is an Assistant Professor at UCLA Design Media Arts.
+Lauren McCarthy is an LA-based artist whose work examines how issues of surveillance, automation, and networks affect our social relationships.
+She is the creator of p5.js, an open source platform for learning creative expression through code online.
+Lauren's work has been exhibited internationally, at places such as Ars Electronica, Conflux Festival, SIGGRAPH, Onassis Cultural Center, IDFA DocLab, and the Japan Media Arts Festival.
+Lauren is an Assistant Professor at UCLA Design Media Arts.
 She is a Sundance Institute Fellow and was previously a resident at CMU STUDIO for Creative Inquiry, Eyebeam, Autodesk, NYU ITP, and Ars Electronica / QUT TRANSMIT³.

 Josette Melchor is the Founder of Gray Area Foundation For The Arts, a leading San Francisco non-profit dedicated to applying art and technology to create social and civic impact.
 As a Community Organizer, she partners with cities to address civic issues through public activations such as the Urban Prototyping Festival.
 A respected Executive Director, she has implemented sustainable revenue models to stabilize organizations and led fundraising campaigns to revive the historic Grand Theater as an 800 person venue in the Mission District as well as the Oakland Fire Fund to serve hundreds affected by the Ghostship tragedy.
 As a Curator, Josette instigated the first exhibition that paired artificial neural networks with artists which helped establish the Artists and Machine Intelligence program at Google.
 She was gifted her first set of turntables at seventeen, which inspired her to DJ and develop an eclectic collection of music at the confluence of disco, techno and house.
 Her selections are influenced by over fourteen years of large-scale media arts production and relationships with well known music producers.
 She has led the development of hundreds of creative technology projects utilizing cutting edge technologies and alongside work at Gray Area is starting an experiential media studio Dreamboat with a small team of artists.
 In other words, Josette Melchor is a Human classified as a Community Organizer, Curator, Entrepreneur, DJ, Queer Mexican Woman programming life at the intersection of art and technology based in San Francisco.
 She founded Gray Area Foundation for the Arts– a leading nonprofit media arts center– more than a decade ago and is driven to serve diverse audiences with her work.
 She has also worked with notable designers and interdisciplinary research centers including: MIT Senseable City Lab, Institute of Computer Sound and Technology, Stamen Design, Code for America; artists C.E.B Reas, Robert Hodgin, Aaron Koblin, Camille Utterback, and many more.
 She has spoken at DLD, PICNIC, TEDx Silicon Valley, Art Center College of Design, and Stanford.
 She is also on the Advisory Board of the Burning Man Project and The Processing Foundation.
 You can visit her website here: josettemelchor.com